KIFAI/mbart-nmt/README.md

 <br/>

-This project is about building a web application to translate LC type's documentation(EN > KO) using Mbart translator API.
+This project is about building a web application to translate sentence and documentation(EN <> KO) using Mbart translator API.
 Here you will be able to translate between EN <-> KO languages.
 Whenever you type something, it will be automatically translated in the side panel.

 <br/>